“Then Peer Production sat down and wept, because there were not other worlds for her to conquer”

 I’ve already reported about the main highlights of the Swatantra17 conference.
 Here are some more thoughts, about a very general issue, prompted by other things I heard at the same conference.

 The “Open Source Day” by Red Hat Italia is a yearly event in which the italian branch of that corporate Open Source champion:

 A few days ago I summarized the most questionable or uncertain points of the software odissey of the City of Pesaro, saying that I’d also post questions and consequences, both for the City and Open Source advocates, not mentioned yet in this story.
 For Pesaro, the road forward has little or nothing to do with the initial topic, that is Open Source Software in Public Administration.
 The advocates, instead, should rethink some of their strategies.
 Let’s start from Pesaro, but what follows applies to practically every city.

 Pesaro is a town of about 100 thousands people on the northern adriatic coast of Italy.
 Its Public Administration has been facing lots of critics from Free/Open Source software supporters because, in the last five years, it changed twice the same, important part of its ICT infrastructure.
 Both those changes bring consequences and open issues, both for the critics and for Pesaro, that have had little or no coverage at all so far, especially outside Italy (1).
-Continue reading Microsoft vs OpenOffice in Pesaro: first, let’s recap
+Before talking about them, however, it is necessary to summarize what happened.

 I’m just back from the 2013 Economics and Commons Conference in Berlin.
 A great event, in which I took lots of general notes synthesized in another post that I’ll publish tomorrow.
 This one, instead, contains just questions and suggestions from me that I already shared at the conference, or I’d like to share with everybody interested in Commons.
 A separate post contains my critique to certain arguments against copyright I heard at the same conference.